Why is this important?

 #1 Define clear and consistent objectives

-Include this measure in a broader climate action plan for the organisation, based on a variety of solutions and with clear and consistent objectives and directions from management.
+Include this measure in a broader climate action plan for the organisation, based on a variety of solutions and with clear and consistent objectives and guidance from management.

 -